Table of Contents

 Request a quote: Contact us for hardened stainless steel PM parts.

-Q: Is 420 SS food-safe?
-A: It is used in cuttinx and wear components for food-processinx equipment, but final suitability depends on end use, surface finish, cleaninx method, and customer compliance requirements.
+It is used in cutting and wear components for food-processing equipment, but final suitability depends on end use, surface finish, cleaning method, and customer compliance requirements.

 Related Resources